『Ram Dass Here And Now』のカバーアート

 続きを読む 一部表示

-Speaking across the decades from the 1970s to the 2010s, Ram Dass shares his wisdom on the importance of resting in awareness.
+Speaking across the decades from the 1960s through the 1990s, Ram Dass shares his thoughts on expanding the boundaries of consciousness through the use of psychedelic chemicals.

 Ram Dass Here & Now is brought to you by BetterHelp.
 Give online therapy a try at betterhelp.com/ramdass and get on your way to being your best self.